London Bus Tickets & Passes

 If you’re in London for 5–7 days and you only use buses, a one-week bus pass costs £20.20.

 The pass entitles you to travel on buses all over London within zones 1–6.
-It’s the only weekly bus pass you can buy – there isn’t a cheaper version for zones 1-2 for example.
+It’s the only weekly bus pass available — there isn’t a cheaper version for zones 1-2 for example.

-The pass is very good value, especially compared to the cost of a weekly Travelcard.
+The pass is good value compared to the cost of a weekly Travelcard.

 Bus passes can start on any day of the week and are valid for travel at any time within the dates specified.